The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

 The Code of Conduct for Litigation Funders in England and Wales was first published by the Civil Justice Council (an agency of the UK's Ministry of Justice) in November 2011, to address the concerns around what was then a new industry.
 The Code delivered on the Jackson reports' recommendation for self-regulation of TPF and a desire to see 'a fair balance' between the interests of funder and funded client.
 The Code was subsequently revised and updated first in 2014 and again in 2016.

-The ALF Code provides various protections to litigants who contract with the ALF's funder members and it has received judicial endorsement, most recently in the Competition Appeal Tribunal (CAT).11 The ALF Code requires funders to:
+The ALF Code provides various protections to litigants who contract with the ALF's funder members and it has received judicial endorsement, most recently in the CAT.10 The ALF Code requires funders to:

 - maintain adequate financial resources to meet their funding obligations.
-All funder members of the ALF must have a minimum of £5 million of capital (a figure set to rise in due course) and are verified by a third party as able to cover their liabilities for 36 months;
+All funder members of the ALF must have a minimum of £5 million of capital and are verified by a third party as able to cover their liabilities for 36 months;

 - take reasonable steps to ensure that the funded party shall have received independent advice on the terms of the litigation funding agreement (LFA);